 The length of time will depend on the school you choose to attend.
-For language schools, the longest period of time a student visa is given is 1 year and 3 months, however the school can extend the visa if required.
-The maximum amount of time someone can study at a language school is 2 years.
-If the individual chooses to quit midway through their stay, the visa will no longer be valid regardless of the amount of time left on it.
+For language schools, the most extended period a student visa is given is one year and three months; however, the school can extend the visa if required.
+The maximum time someone can study at a language school is two years.
+If the individual chooses to quit midway through their stay, the visa will no longer be valid regardless of the time left on it.

-International students attending a Japanese university can stay up to 4 years and 3 months.
-They’ll often receive a 2-year visa which will need to be extended later.
+International students attending a Japanese university can stay up to 4 years and three months.
+They’ll often receive a 2-year visa, which needs to be extended later.

 Can I Work on A Student Visa?

 The student visa allows individuals to work part-time up to 28 hours per week to help pay for living costs.
-Individuals with a student visa that are planning on staying 6 months or longer and wishing to work part-time in Japan must obtain a work permit.
+Individuals with a student visa planning on staying six months or longer and wishing to work part-time in Japan must obtain a work permit.

 There are two ways to do this.
-The first option is the quickest and that’s to apply upon arriving at the airport.
-The second option is to visit the Immigration Bureau and submit an application for the permit there.
+The first option is the quickest, which applies upon arriving at the airport.
+The second option is to visit the Immigration Bureau and apply for a permit there.
 This can take up to 3 months to process.

 International students that wish to work part-time while attending school must submit the following documents:

 - Working Permission Application Form (Application for permission to engage in an activity other than that permitted under the status of residence previously granted)